Lerg/animation-fsm/README.md

 There is a dependency on Unity's Vector2Int class.
 Use an alternative in other engines.
 For Godot it's [Vector2i](https://github.com/godotengine/godot/blob/master/modules/mono/glue/GodotSharp/GodotSharp/Core/Vector2i.cs)

+Godot doesn't support playing animation by it's hashed name therefore `int animationNameHash` has to be replaced with `string animationName`.

 ## Usage

 ### Setup